superhu4/bibledelight/content/plans/horner.md

 ## Features

-- Read one chapter each day from ten different biblical genres; restart the genre after completing the genre.

-{{< figure src="/horner-genres.png" title="Screenshot from video above" >}}

-- As a result, each day has a new set of readings and texts to cross reference.
+- As a result of restart each genre after completing the genre, each day has a new set of readings and texts to cross reference.
 (In this sense, this is a more of a perpetual system rather than a traditional plan (with concrete start and end dates).)

 Here's how Dr. Horner puts it: